It's time to seize the manufacturing opportunity

 Manufacturing is valuable…

 Despite much commentary about its demise, manufacturing remains very important to the UK.
-The recently published, “Made Smarter,” review estimated that manufacturing supports around 5.1 million jobs in the UK directly and indirectly.
-EY’s view is that, with induced employment included we might be heading towards 7 million in total, or over a fifth of the UK workforce.
+The recently published, “Made Smarter,” review estimated that manufacturing supports around 5.1 million jobs in the UK directly and indirectly, this could be heading to over a fifth of the UK workforce.
 The sector is even more important in relative terms in many areas of the UK, accounting for 22 per cent of economic output in Sunderland and 25 per cent in Hull.

 …and increasingly available…